-Yes, the instructors you see in the training centers are the same experts who deliver SAP Live Class.
+Yes, the instructors you see in the training centers are the same experts who deliver the virtual trainings.

 You will receive full instructions when you sign up for a class.
 But there is no reason you can’t get started now and install the software to make sure it all works for you.

 To set up and test the classroom software (Zoom), click here: http://sap.zoom.us/test

 For most of the courses, you will be able to set up your connection using the One-click option, but for some cases, you will also need to use Citrix or a combination of both.
 In the below links, you will find the detailed step-by-step guides for all scenarios.

 The course manuals used in SAP Learning Class, virtual option are the same as those used in the traditional in-person classroom trainings, but in electronic format.
 Several days before class starts, we send you a link to download the course materials as well as further course details.

 SAP Learning Class, virtual option is delivered over an internet connection, but it is just like a traditional class where the instructor delivers lectures, demos and you work on exercises all in real-time.
 You will need to join the class at the required start time each day and be present throughout.
 You will be given breaks at appropriate times.

 A headset with a built-in mic is essential for SAP Learning Class, virtual option so that you have the best audio experience for yourself, and also to ensure your background noises do not affect the rest of the class.